pasindusampath/Customer-Management-System/readme.md

 Project Contains Full Customer Manage System Including Basic Crud Operations

+>JSP functions has been used to fetch Data Fom Servlet on add_customer.jsp , viewAllCustomer.jsp And viewCustomer.jsp
+>JS fetch function has been used to fetch data from Servlet on updateCustomer.jsp and deleteCustomer.jsp

 If You are trying to configure this project on your pc Change database configurations in java>resource>hibernate.cfg.xml Build this with maven build tool
 Run Configure